missionpinball/mpf-docs/install/linux/index.rst

 .. code-block:: console

-  pip3 install pip setuptools --upgrade pip3 install mpf mpf-mc --upgrade
+  pip3 install pip setuptools --upgrade pip3 install mpf[all] mpf-mc --upgrade

 This will cause *pip* to contact PyPI to see if there's a newer version of the MPF MC (and any of its requirements, like MPF).
 If newer versions are found, it